jlyonsmith/shovel/README.md

 ## Overview

-Octopus has the following key features:
+Sshovel has the following key features:

-- Bootstraps itself on a remote system, installing Node.js and Octopus as needed
+- Bootstraps itself on a remote system, installing Node.js and itself as needed
-- Cross platform (macOS/Linux) by leveraging Node's inherent cross platform capabilities
+- Cross platform (macOS/Linux) by leveraging NodeJS's inherent cross platform capabilities
 - Comes with a wide range of built-in asserters
 - Able to set script wide variables and safely use Javascript for calculated values
 - Uses an easy-to-read JSON5 script format, allowing multi-line strings and comments

 ## Design

-Not surprisingly, Octopus borrows from the design of [Ansible](https://www.ansible.com/).
+Not surprisingly, Sshovel borrows from the design of [Ansible](https://www.ansible.com/).
 It uses SSH to avoid having remote agents.
-Ansible's *plays* are similar to Octopuses *asserters*.
+Ansible's *plays* are similar to Sshoveles *asserters*.

-The *design goals* of Octopus are:
+The *design goals* of Sshovel are:

 - Be written in and use Javascript and Node.js for platform independence
-- Bootstrap the remote system with Node.js and Octopus if not present
+- Bootstrap the remote system with Node.js and Sshovel if not present
 - Leverage SSH as the remote transport and for agentless scripting
 - Use JSON instead of YAML as the script format
 - Use plain old Javascript as the string template language